Dosage & Administration

-- Post-marketing cases of metformin-associated lactic acidosis have resulted in death, hypothermia, hypotension, and resistant bradyarrhythmias.
-Symptoms included malaise, myalgias, respiratory distress, somnolence, and abdominal pain.
-Laboratory abnormalities included elevated blood lactate levels, anion gap acidosis, increased lactate/pyruvate ratio; and metformin plasma levels generally >5 mcg/mL.
-(5.1)
+• Post-marketing cases of metformin-associated lactic acidosis have resulted in death, hypothermia, hypotension, and resistant bradyarrhythmias.
+The onset of metformin-associated lactic acidosis is often subtle, accompanied only by nonspecific symptoms such as malaise, myalgias, respiratory distress, somnolence, and abdominal pain.
+Metformin-associated lactic acidosis was characterized by elevated blood lactate levels (> 5 mmol/Liter), anion gap acidosis (without evidence of ketonuria or ketonemia), an increased lactate/pyruvate ratio; and metformin plasma levels generally >5 mcg/mL [see Warnings and Precautions (5.1)].

-- If lactic acidosis is suspected, discontinue KOMBIGLYZE XR and institute general supportive measures in a hospital setting.
-Prompt hemodialysis is recommended.
-(5.1)
+• If metformin-associated lactic acidosis is suspected, immediately discontinue KOMBIGLYZE XR and institute general supportive measures in a hospital setting.
+Prompt hemodialysis is recommended [see Warnings and Precautions (5.1)].

 Limitations of Use